tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/MANUAL.md

 It could be the [*cloud version*](https://telluriantrainsclocksappserver.azurewebsites.net/) or a local version.
 To access the clock locally, see separate documentation [Installation](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/blob/master/INSTALLATION.md).
 1. Go to the **Registration** page and select the appripriate clock name in the dropdown list.
 1. Optionally enter your name or your stations name.
+It must be unique, no users with same name and different IP-adresses are permitted.
 1. Optionally enter a *password*.
     1. If it is the *user password* it gives the user the right to stop and start the clock for some reason.
     1. If it is the *administrator password*, the user can also administer the clock settings.